 Can content writing be automated?

 AI writing assistants can certainly help with the content writing process by generating ideas and building rough outlines.
-But there are few niches that automated copywriting and content writing can serve.
+But there are a few niches that automated copywriting and content writing can serve.

 Can AI create a story?